Branch & Regional Pub of the Year

 3.Make final decision at March meeting.

-4.Members should be emailed and invoted to make recommendations for both the long list and the short list.
-However, although members can submit their scores for the short-listed pubs by email before the March meeting, email cannot be used for the final decisions at the March meeting.
+4.Members should be emailed and invited to make recommendations for both the long list and the short list.
+However, although members can submit their views and scores for the short-listed pubs by email before the March meeting, email cannot be used for the final decisions at the March meeting.

 Considerations: